Cain, Escobar move Brewers close to title with 10-3 win

 OFFENSIVE WOES

 The Indians had three hits after being held to one hit Wednesday against Minnesota.
-Cleveland napped a 25-inning scoreless streak Thursday.
+Cleveland snapped a 25-inning scoreless streak Thursday.

 TRAINER’S ROOM